getodk/docs/shared-src/docs-tech-guide.rst

    since someone else may have already asked the same question.)
    This includes things like:

-   - How do I install an ODK application?
+   - How do I install an ODK-X application?
    - How do I create a form?
    - How do I add a specific feature to a form?
-   - My ODK application crashed.
+   - My ODK-X application crashed.

    .. rubric:: But don't worry about posting a question in the wrong place.